smspillaz/reading/papers/ethics/ai_and_global_south.md

 ---
-title: AI and the Global South: Designing for Other Worlds.
+title: "AI and the Global South: Designing for Other Worlds."
 ---